About

 e-mail: jeffrey.vedanayagam@utsa.edu

-Graduate Students
+Meet our Graduate Students

 e-mail: kendall.green@utsa.edu

-Lab Mascot/Administrative Assistant
+Meet our Lab Mascot/Administrative Assistant

 I am Zeno and I like paradoxes.
 I provide administrative (and emotional) support to the EDGe lab.
 I was rescued in Brooklyn, NY, and made my way to Texas when the lab was founded in Fall 2023.
 I have mastered the art of sighing and each sigh is loaded with emotion.
 Especially, when you show your rejected papers, grants, summary statements, etc. You can call me the Shakespeare of sighs.
 Make sure you don't drop anything on the floor, I am on it faster than any high-tech vacuum.
 Also remember, I'm eco-friendly and powered entirely by treats and belly rubs.
 I am here to cheer you all up!